 As a Recruitment Consultant – I have placed many people in new positions however I find the toughest part of the process for my candidates is having to hand in their notice and avoiding those counter offers.

-Let me take you through the below guide of the best steps to take when handing in your notice.
+Let us take you through the below guide of the best steps to take when handing in your notice.

 Before handing in your notice wait until you have received your New Job Offer in writing or email.
 When writing your resignation letter be clear and concise and have a positive conclusion.
 Why are you leaving?
 Try to avoid being negative or making things personal.

 It is extremely important that you leave on good terms – especially if you are seeking a reference from your manager.
-You should never speak negatively of your employer or the company you are leaving as you never know if you will be working with them again in the future so it’s a good idea to keep those relationships there.
+You should never speak negatively of your employer or the company you are leaving as you never know if you will be working with them again in the future so it’s a good idea to not sour those relationships.

 Never bad mouth your company to current or future colleagues as it is unprofessional and will reflect badly on you.

-Hopefully these pointers help to make this process easier for you list those worries and fears that you may be having.
-It is a big change moving to a new job – but if its what you are seeking it can be the first step in the right direction.
+Hopefully these pointers help to make this process easier for you.
+It’s a big change moving to a new job – but if it’s what you are seeking, it can be the first step in the right direction.
 Always remember to look at the bigger picture and when it comes to your career goals you need to be strategic and put yourself first!

 Written by: Donna Cronin